Arkansas Housing Vouchers

 Arkansas Housing Vouchers are provided to local residents that apply and qualify for Section 8 Housing.

-The Section 8 Housing Program is a federally funded housing assistance designed to help extremely low and very low-income individuals, families, senior citizens, and people with disabilities.
-The Section 8 Housing provides the qualifying low-income population with affordable, decent, safe, and sanitary housing in the private market where the program is available.
+The Section 8 Housing Program is federally funded housing assistance designed to help extremely low and very low-income individuals, families, senior citizens, and people with disabilities.
+Section 8 Housing provides the qualifying low-income population with affordable, decent, safe, and sanitary housing in the private market where the program is available.
 Learn more about Section 8 Housing Programs.

 Section 8 Housing for Arkansas is administered by HUD through local Public Housing Agencies (PHA).
 The program helps Arkansas eligible individuals and families broaden their housing options in the private rental market.
 Find more about Section 8 Housing Programs and Housing Choice Vouchers.